ANoobyDev/brainfuck-interpreter/README.md

  <  --> Changes the cell it's in by -1.

- ,  --> Allows for input(ONLY WITH NUMBERS FFS).
+ ,  --> Allows for ascii input.

- ;  --> Gets ascii inputs.

- .  --> Echoes the value of the cell(IF DONE WITH ASCII VALUES, WILL THROW IT'S VALUE ON THE ASCII TABLE).

- :  --> Echoes the ascii value of the cell.
+ .  --> Echoes the ascii value of the cell.

  [  --> Starts a loop.